marskar/summer-curriculum/pres.md

 - children,
 - 9-16 years old,
-- in all schools nationwide and also
+- in all schools nationwide, and also
 - at the primary health center nationwide, on an ongoing basis.

 # Objectives

-1. Identify the stakeholders and form a working committee by 2019.
+1. We will identify the stakeholders and form a working committee by 2019.
-2. To approve the HPV vaccination program for high schoolers by 2020.
+2. We will work with the central government to approve the HPV vaccination program for high schoolers by 2020.
-3. Pilot program to valid the education program for kids and teachers.
+3. The working committee will pilot the program to validate the education program for kids and teachers by 2020.
-4. To implement the HPV vaccination program by 2021.
+4. We will work with the central government to implement the HPV vaccination program by 2021.
-5. To vaccinate at least 40 percent of the population by 2022.
+5. Everyone involved will aim to vaccinate at least 40 percent of the population by 2022.

 # Education